-Steve Jobs, Mark Zuckerberg, Walt Disney, they started something with passion but did they expect to become owners of one of the world’s biggest companies?
+Steve Jobs, Mark Zuckerberg, and Walt Disney started something with passion.
+But did they expect to become owners of one of the world’s biggest companies?
 Today it is different.
 Big investors and companies will invest billions if you have a good idea, like Jeffrey Katzenberg.

-This recent news (short form video franchise Billion $ fundraising) is important for the “Kaboons” Franchise development, let me show you why, a brief history:
+This recent news (short form video franchise Billion $ fundraising) is essential for the “Kaboons” Franchise development.
+Let me show you why.
+A brief history:

-Some famous children TV Shows that became a Billion $ franchise.
+Some famous children’s TV Shows became Billion $ franchises.

 Sponge Bob and Square Pants

-Stephen Hillenburg created SpongeBob Square Pants and animated Tv series, he loved the comedians Laurel and Hardy and Pee-wee Herman.
+Stephen Hillenburg created SpongeBob Square Pants and the animated Tv series.
+He loved the comedians Laurel and Hardy and Pee-wee Herman.
 The brand became so successful that SpongeBob SquarePants dolls were sold at a rate of 75.000 per week.
-It also became popular amongst woman in Japan and other countries.
+It also became popular amongst women in Japan and other countries.
 In 2009 the Simmons Jewelry Co. released a $75.000 diamond as part of the SpongeBob collection.

-I remember my childhood very well and a few TV programs stood out, for example the German TV program: Der Sending mit der Maus, I can recollect another brilliant idea to have children learning through cartoon animation.
-The first TV broadcasting was 7th of March 1971, the TV show won 75 awards and was broadcasted in over 100 countries.
-March 1999 the programs internet site was launched and it received over 4 million hits in the first day (OTT, short form video franchise).
+I remember my childhood very well, and a few TV programs stood out.
+For example, the German TV program: Der Sending mit der Maus.
+I can recollect another brilliant idea to have children learn through cartoon animation.
+The first TV broadcasting was 7th of March 1971.
+The TV show won 75 awards and was broadcasted in over 100 countries.
+In March 1999, the program’s internet site was launched, receiving over 4 million hits on the first day (OTT, short-form video franchise).
 The new Kaboons Cartoons lean themselves perfectly for this purpose.

 The Fables Newspaper (de Fabeltjeskrant in Dutch)

-The Fables Newspaper (de Fabeltjeskrant in Dutch) was about a wise owl who would read news to the children before they went to sleep.
-Many animals where used as characters for storytelling, the Fables Newspaper eventually would be broadcasted in many countries worldwide.
+The Fables Newspaper (de Fabeltjeskrant in Dutch) was about a wise owl who would read the news to the children before they went to sleep.
+They use many animals as characters for storytelling.
+The Fables Newspaper eventually would be broadcasted in many countries worldwide.

-The Teletubbies is another Billion $ franchise (1 Billion was reached by October 2000).
+Teletubbies is another Billion $ franchise (It became a 1 Billion company by October 2000).
 The theme song single reached number 1 in the UK and remained in the top 75 for 32 weeks.
-Two educational video games were also released during Christmas in 1997 the Teletubbies dolls were the top selling Christmas toy in 1997.
+The company released two educational video games during Christmas in 1997.
+The Teletubbies dolls were the top-selling Christmas toy in 1997.

-Now if we compare The Teletubbies, SpongBob SquarePants, der Maus and the Fabeltjeskrant Owl, with Kaboons, we have a winner!
-The creator has a unique history in being a professor and specialised in education.
-The kaboons is based on such a character who is teaching children and adults a language through idioms and humor.
+Now, if we compare The Teletubbies, SpongeBob SquarePants, der Maus, and the Fabeltjeskrant Owl with Kaboons, we have a winner!
+The creator has a unique history of being a professor specializing in education.
+Kaboons are great characters.
+Children and adults with Kaboons learn language through idioms and humor.

 Kasper “The Brain” Boon

-Billion $ Franchise Now here is where it is gets interesting, these “Kaboons” have the potential to become a Billion $ franchise.
-My father developed a card game with his cartoons for learning by idioms.
-This became a huge success and 60.000 units were sold in The Netherlands.
-I asked my father to make these cards in the English version.
-If you can sell 60.000 units in Holland, hey there are bigger markets out there.
-My vision was bigger, I can see this product turning into the next Beavis and Butthead, Sponge Bob and Square Pants, Angry Birds, Program with the mouse… The selling of over 60.000 “Kaboons” units (card game) in The Netherlands alone proves this idea and the image is a huge success.
+My vision is more global.
+I could see this product turning into the next Beavis and Butthead, Sponge Bob and Square Pants, Angry Birds, Program with the mouse… The selling of over 60.000 “Kaboons” units (card games) in The Netherlands alone proves this idea, and the image is a huge success.
 With the right approach and investments, a television show could be produced with short animated films.

 Short animation programs of 15 to 20 seconds.
-The short films could be shown every 15 minutes during children’s programming on TV (I am thinking of the Cartoon Network, The Children Channel, CBeebies, The Kids TV Networks…) this way the children can learn, it’s a challenge and the brand becomes familiar.
-These “Kaboons” can also be used for daily political sketches of worldwide leaders, even better the right game producer would turn these “Kaboons” in the next “angry birds” but in a positive way, to learn and outsmart others.
+The short films could be shown on TV every 15 minutes during children’s programming (I am thinking of the Cartoon Network, The Children Channel, CBeebies, The Kids TV Networks…).
+This way, the children can learn, it’s a challenge, and the brand becomes familiar.
+These “Kaboons” can also be used as daily political sketches of worldwide leaders.
+Even better, the right game producer would turn these “Kaboons” into the following “angry birds” but positively to learn and outsmart others.
 The Kaboons franchise is about to take off.

 About my father:

-At the age of 14 my father Kasper Boon started as a student of the famous cartoonist Tom Smits (New Yorker).
-This must have been the artistic gene which spread in the family and made Joey Boon my father’s grandchild a modern day “Rembrandt”.
+At 14, my father, Kasper Boon, started as a student of the famous cartoonist Tom Smits (New Yorker).
+This must have been the artistic gene that spread in the family and made Joey Boon, my father’s grandchild, a modern-day “Rembrandt.”

-After his studie (physics) he enrolled at Twente University.
-In 1984 he moved to the Dutch Open University.
-He worked as Rector of that university from 1990 – 1992.
-From 1996 to 2005 he worked as full professor at Maastricht University.
-He was Dean of the Department of General Sciences.
-At Baylor University (Texas, USA) he gave lectures on Innovation.
-At CRH (Irish multinational, 90.000 employees) at first, he was responsible for the coordination of innovation in the division Building Accessories and responsible for the e-learning academy in that area.
+At CRH (Irish multinational, 90.000 employees), he was initially responsible for coordinating Innovation in the division of Building Accessories and the e-learning academy in that area.
 He wrote numerous books with the pen name Albert Sickler.
 Addison Wesley started many publishing houses in Europe based on his books.
 The focus has always been on education.
-As a hobby he made simple language courses (audio books and cartoons “Kaboons”).
-These Kaboons are currently used in a highly successful card game for children with over 60.000 units sold in the Netherlands alone.
-Together with Hans Schuurmans he started the largest online educational institute in the Netherlands (www.skillstown.com)
+He made simple language courses (audio books and cartoons “Kaboons”) as a hobby.
+These Kaboons are currently used in a highly successful card game for children, with over 60.000 units sold in the Netherlands alone.
+Together with Hans Schuurmans, he started the most prominent online educational institute in the Netherlands (www.skillstown.com)